MuftiAnees/Winget-Install/README.md

 1. Description
     ------------
     This script automates the installation of commonly used Windows applications using the Winget package manager.
-It's designed to help you quickly set up a new Windows PC with your favorite tools.
+It's designed to help quickly set up a new Windows PC with my favorite tools.

 2. Prerequisites
     -------------